 Treads, patterns and compounds

 It might sound ideal to get a tyre to last for years on end, especially if you are a high mileage rider, but you get nothing in life for free.
-Cheaper tyres tend to have a compound so hard they take ages to wear down, but this also means they will take longer to warm up and therefore have less grip than a tyre with a softer compound.
+Cheaper tyres tend to have a compound so hard they take ages to wear down, meaning they will take longer to warm up and therefore have less grip compared to one with a softer compound.

-There are plenty of modern day tyres that use a classic style tread pattern, allowing your old scooter to retain its looks but without compromising safety.
-For that reason the advice is that you don’t buy New Old Stock tyres.
-It’s likely that their structure will not have aged well and whatever claims a seller may make about the tyre’s storage over the last 40 years or so, if they were meant to last that long then Pirelli, Ceat and Michelin would still have a manufacturer’s warranty on them.
+There are plenty of modern-day options that use a classic style tread pattern, allowing your old scooter to retain its looks but without compromising its safety.
+For that reason, my advice is don’t buy New Old Stock tyres.
+It’s likely their structure will not have aged well and whatever claims a seller may make about the storage over the last 40 years or so, if they were meant to even last that long, Pirelli, Ceat and Michelin would still have a manufacturer’s warranty on them.
 Which they don’t.
-So don’t be tempted unless your scooter is a museum piece, never to turn a wheel on a road again.
+So, don’t be tempted, unless your scooter is a museum piece, never to turn a wheel on a road again.

 Writing on the wall